 What are 3 things that damage your inclusion that everybody should understand, the easiest to correct and can make a world of difference?

 Check 3 things – make a world of difference

 This exciting new service is in beta test, feel free to try it out but don't place complete reliance on its output yet!
 Like you, we can't wait to get started – from your first reach out you are building the foundations of a better online world for all.

 Alt text is used to describe the appearance and function of an image.
 For users who need a screen-reader, they require it to access an accurate description of the image.
 Imagine that you are describing the image to somebody over the telephone, this is the description that you would use for the alt text.
 Watch the video on the right for more details on alt text.

 Forms are used on websites to collect information, for example, a telephone number in a contact form.
 Each field in a form requires a label.
 For users who require a screen-reader, form field labels enable them to understand the purpose of the form and what information is being requested.
 Labels should describe the information that the form field is requesting.
 Watch the video on the right for more details on form field labels.

 AAAtraq is a Risk Control Service, underpinning ADA compliance, the foundation of Inclusion — for those managing risk not digital.

-AAAtraq is the first service of its kind to include litigation support and cost coverage, so you can be confident that you are protected whilst you follow your pathway to compliance.
-Our insurance is provided by BRIT, administered by Gallagher, and underwritten by Lloyd’s of London.
+AAAtraq is the first service of its kind to include litigation support and costs coverage, so you can be confident that you are protected.
+Our insurance is provided by BRIT, underwritten by Lloyd’s of London.